Inspired by Disney & Pixar's Soul featuring Jamie Foxx as Joe Gardner

 The product protection plan protects your frames and lenses for one year for a small additional fee.
 If your glasses break during the year or your eyeglasses lenses become scratched, we'll replace them one time.

 This plan is for children ages 13 and under, and includes a wide variety of ultra-durable children's frames in trendy colors and styles.
-For an additional $30, America's Best also offers a KidsGear Breakage Protection Plan that covers two pairs of eyeglasses.
+For an additional amount, America's Best also offers a KidsGear Breakage Protection Plan that covers both pairs of glasses.

 If the damage to your glasses is more serious, such as a bent frame, lenses that have popped out, or cracks in the frame or lenses, it is better to bring your eyeglasses into America's Best to have them looked at.

 Our friendly eye specialists can determine whether your glasses are repairable or they can help you find the perfect replacement glasses.